 A member of the daisy family, chrysanthemums will infuse your backyard with bright pops of color while keeping bugs at bay.
 This beautiful flower contains pyrethrum, a naturally occurring chemical that can repel several types of bugs, including roaches, ants, fleas, and ticks, and nematode worms.

-One of the more common varieties of chrysanthemums that contain pyrethrum includes single chrysanthemums, which are distinguished by their rows of daisy-like petals.
+One of the more common chrysanthemums that contain pyrethrum includes single chrysanthemums, distinguished by their rows of daisy-like petals.
 No matter which variety you choose to plant, keep in mind that the natural chemicals in chrysanthemums are considered toxic to pets and people when they are ingested.

 Additional Bug-Fighting Herbs